compas-dev/compas_ifc/docs/index.rst

 COMPAS IFC
 ********************************************************************************

+**PLEASE NOTE: This is the documentation for COMPAS IFC 0.6.
+Updated documentaion for COMPAS IFC 1.0 coming up very soon!**

 Industry Foundation Classes (IFC) is a data model that describes building and construction industry data.
 It is a platform neutral, open file format specification that is not controlled by a single vendor or group of vendors.
 It is an object-based file format with a data model developed by buildingSMART (formerly the International Alliance for Interoperability, IAI) to facilitate interoperability in the architecture, engineering and construction (AEC) industry, and is a commonly used collaboration format in Building information modeling (BIM) based projects.
 The latest IFC documentation and specification can be found at https://ifc43-docs.standards.buildingsmart.org/.

 IFC is now widely adopted by industry and often the required format for BIM data exchange and project delivery.
 However Working direcly with IFC content is a highly complicated task, due to its multi-layered class inheritances and complex spatial heirarchies.